Professor Brian G. Palestis, Chair, Department of Biological Sciences

 - When a thesis problem has been identified, the candidate registers for MI 797 (two credits) and a thesis committee comprised of three members of the faculty is appointed.
 The chairperson of the thesis committee is primarily responsible for directing and guiding the candidate's research and writing activities.
 The candidate must prepare and successfully defend a thesis research proposal, which must be approved by the thesis committee.

-- Once the proposal has been approved, the candidate may register for MI 798 (two credits).
-This course culminates with a research progress report that must be presented to and approved by the thesis committee.
-The candidate then registers for MI 799 (two credits), the goal of which is to prepare and defend a written thesis based on their research.
+- Once the proposal has been approved, the candidate may register for MI 798 (zero credits).
+This course culminates with a research progress report that must be presented in writing to and approved by the thesis committee and program coordinator.
+The candidate then registers for MI 799 (four credits), the goal of which is to prepare and defend a written thesis based on their research.

 A final oral examination covering the thesis and related areas is required and is generally held at least four weeks before the end of the semester during which the degree is conferred.